syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 <tr>
 <td>
 ContextChoiceBorderColor</td><td>
 Specifies the color of the ContextChoice form border.
-Used when UseXPStyle property is set to 'False'.
+Used when UseXPStyle property is set to `false`.
 Otherwise 3D border is drawn</td></tr>
 </table>

 {% tabs %}